asreview/asreview/docs/source/lab/oracle.rst

 ------------------

 This tutorial assumes you have already installed Python and ASReview.
-If this is not the case, please check out the :doc:`installation` page.
+If this is not the case, please check out the :doc:`../intro/installation` page.

 Launch ASReview LAB by running the following command in the command line (`CMD.exe` for Windows or `Terminal` for MacOS/Linux):